botsync/volta/README.md

 * volta_msgs - contains ROS messages specific to volta such as the power board messages,..etc
 * volta_navigation - Contains files required for running gmapping, amcl and move_base ROS packages.
 * volta_teleoperation - Control the robot using keyboard or Joystick.
+* volta_rules - Contains rules to be installed to ensure that the USB peripherals are binded correctly

 ### For volta to use in Gazebo simulation - https://github.com/botsync/volta_simulation